Yes, home cooks, you read that right - slow cooker hard-boiled eggs are a thing! Using your cooktop isn't the only way to hard boil eggs!

 The faster you can bring down their internal temperature, the less likely your eggs will develop that green layer.
 An ice bath is the quickest way to achieve this.

-As an Amazon Associate, I earn from qualifying purchases and affiliate links.
+As an Amazon Associate, I earn a small amount from qualifying purchases and affiliate links at no additional cost to you.

 📖 Recipe